junjun-jiang/3D-Point-Cloud-Completion-Benchmark/README.md

 ## Evaluation Metrics
 - Chamfer Distance (CD)
+    - CD-T
+    - CD-P
+- Unidirectional Chamfer Distance (UCD)
+- Unidirectional Hausdorff Distance (UHD)
 - Fréchet Point Cloud Distance (FPD)
 - Earth Mover Distance (EMD)
 - Accuracy: Accuracy measures the fraction of points in the output that are matched with the ground truth
 - Completeness: Similar to accuracy, completeness reports the fraction of points in the ground truth that are within a distance threshold to any point in the output.
 - F-score: F-score is calculated as the harmonic average of the accuracy and completeness.
 - Fidelity.
 Fidelity measures how well the inputs are preserved in the outputs.
+- Fidelity error：Fidelity error is the average distance from each point in the input to its nearest neighbour in the output.
+- Consistency
 - Plausibility.
 Plausibility is evaluated as the classification accuracy in percentage by a pre-trained PointNet model.
 - Intersection over Union (IoU)
 - JSD: The Jensen-Shannon Divergence between marginal distributions defined in the Euclidean 3D space.
 - Coverage:Coverage is measured as the fraction of the point clouds in B that were matched to point clouds in A.
 - Minimum Matching Distance (MMD)
+    - MMD-EMD
+    - MMD-CD

 ## Papers